 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on product links.
 For more information, please see our Advertiser Disclosure

 With the PGA event right around the corner, I thought it would be fitting to review some of the best credit card offers that reward those who love the game of golf.
 When it comes to being rewarded for any hobby, it can be challenging to find a credit card that really provides benefits you might actually use toward your hobby.

-#1 - My number one pick is the American Express Preferred Rewards Card.
+#1 - My number one pick is the Premier Rewards Gold Card from American Express.